FAQ

 Why the paywalls?
 How come I can't read it for free?

 The price is low, but not free, because we don’t want to have to answer to anyone but our readers.
-There’s no owners, advertisers, or investors in FLAMING HYDRA.
+FLAMING HYDRA has no owners, advertisers, or investors.
 Just writers and artists trying to do good work.

 What is the comment moderation policy at FLAMING HYDRA?